There are a lot of wonderful vegetables —

 During the rainy season, the conditions would have to be near perfect for this anti-cancer, immunity-boosting — anemia-annihilating vegetable — that needed to be grown —

-— near the children —
+— near the children — who can benefit fromit.

 Not only that, celery seed is often sold — as a spice — in many world markets.
 That said, in traditional Chinese medicine, or Ayurveda, celery, celery seed, and celery seed essential oils are used as treatments for both gastric ulcers, and influenza – as a massage oil, and aromatherapy, as well as ingested in soups, teas, and other meals.
 If you are feeling under the weather, give this Skinny Chicken Noodle Soup Recipe (celery included) a try from Gimme Some Oven.
 The children make a similar meal, even in the village.